Chi Onwurah: General elections and legislative career

 Onwurah retained her seat at the 2017 general election, increasing Labour's share of the vote to 65%.
 Newcastle Upon Tyne Central was the first constituency to declare a result at the general election that year.

 She was re-elected at the 2019 general election, and again, Newcastle Upon Tyne Central was the first seat in the United Kingdom to be declared.
 Her share of the vote fell to 57.6%, representing a majority of 12,278 votes with a swing of just under 4% to the Conservative Party.

-2024 general election

 In the 2024 general election, Onwurah's seat was abolished and she was elected for the revised seat of Newcastle upon Tyne Central and West, which includes a majority of her previous seat in addition to the suburbs on the western outskirts of Newcastle.
 She won the seat with 45.6% of the vote, 11,060 votes ahead of her nearest opponent, Reform UK.

+Assisted dying vote

+Onwurah’s mother was a member of the Voluntary Euthanasia Society, and she had initially assumed that when given the opportunity, she would vote in favour of voluntary assisted dying.
+However, in November 2024, she wrote to constituents stating she would oppose the Terminally Ill Adults (End of Life) Bill, expressing concerns that the bill was "flawed" and that there had been insufficient time for comprehensive parliamentary scrutiny.